higby/wwww/src/pages/about.md

 Hi, I’m Branden Higby, a writer, programmer, and cartoon watcher based in Oregon.

+{% image "portrait.png", "A photo of a person kneeling on top of a sewer block.
+Its a corrupted image with pixels and lines littering the image." "inline" %}

 This website is my hypertext garden and acts as my personal slice of the internet.
 You can find out more about how it’s built on the [Colophon](/colophon).

 Here’s some other places on the internet I can be found: